NJParker415/NeuroNLP_to_Brian_Netpyne/README.md

 # About the Project

-This is a pipeline capable of transferring [NeuroNLP Medulla](https://medulla.neuronlp.fruitflybrain.org/) queries into the [NetPyNE](http://www.netpyne.org/) and [Brian2](https://brian2.readthedocs.io/en/stable/) neural simulators, used for a research project comparing the capabilities of said simulators.
+This is a pipeline capable of transferring [NeuroNLP Medulla](https://medulla.neuronlp.fruitflybrain.org/) queries into the [NetPyNE](http://www.netpyne.org/) and [Brian2](https://brian2.readthedocs.io/en/stable/) neural simulators, used for a research project comparing the capabilities of said simulators for the [Bionet Group](http://www.bionet.ee.columbia.edu/) at Columbia University.
 The package also contains support for transferring generated NetPyNE models to the [NeuroML2](https://docs.neuroml.org/Userdocs/NeuroMLv2.html) format, which in turn supports model transfer to various other neural simulators.

 # Dependencies